Lawschool Admissions Council Inc

 How does Lawschool Admissions Council Inc spend its money?

 Lawschool Admissions Council Inc directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Lawschool Admissions Council Inc tax-deductible?